 Hence, brands need to financially empower the supply chain to prevent the growing demand from dropping.
 Using this adversity as an opportunity, brands can move ahead of their competitors and increase their market share in growing consumer markets.

-Aljo Joseph, the co-founder and chief business officer of Finovate Capital, in an article in SME Futures, shared the key insights into how well-managed firms can use financing to drive competitive advantage in times of Covid-19.
-He talks about how utilization linked financing and allocating customized credit limits can help reduce the direct debit on balance sheets while creating a stronger supply chain ecosystem.
+Aljo Joseph, the co-founder and chief business officer of Finovate Capital, in an article in SME Futures, shared key insights into how well-managed firms can use financing to drive competitive advantage in times of Covid-19.
+He talks about how utilization-linked financing and allocating customized credit limits can help reduce the direct debit on balance sheets while creating a stronger supply chain ecosystem.